pulumi/docs/content/docs/guides/crosswalk/aws/cloudwatch.md

 ## Overview

-Pulumi Crosswalk for AWS CloudWatch help you operationally understand and manage your AWS resources and applications, including the following scenarios:
+Pulumi Crosswalk for AWS CloudWatch will help you operationally understand and manage your AWS resources and applications, including the following scenarios:

 * [Configure logging](#configuring-cloudwatch-logging), for debugging and diagnosing problems after they have happened